lakkatv/lakka-website/content/articles/2014/07/30/graphical-contributions.md

 ## Next release

 The menu still lacks some entries to be fully usable.
 Yet, It is not as simple as adding graphics elements.
-It is rather a matter of [Retroarch](http://www.libretro.com/).
-It is not easy.
-But it is being taken care of.
+It is rather a matter of implmenting the menu settings API in [Retroarch](http://www.libretro.com/).
+It is not easy, but it is being taken care of.
 We think it is a matter of week since we tag a new version of Lakka.